Skip Navigation Links weather.gov

 Day 3

-...THERE IS A MARGINAL RISK OF EXCESSIVE RAINFALL OVER PORTIONS OF
+...THERE IS A MARGINAL RISK OF EXCESSIVE RAINFALL ACROSS PORTIONS

-isolated flash flooding concerns on Sunday.
-Scattered to isolated
+isolated flash flooding threat on Wednesday.

 Day 1 threat area: www.wpc.ncep.noaa.gov/qpf/94epoints.txt